 Each industry, business, and ad is different, but there are multiple factors that can help you determine a reasonable budget for PPC marketing, including:

 - Your estimated CPC –Google provides tools to estimate your cost per click (CPC) for your business and keywords, which can give you a rough benchmark of what to expect.

-- Your business goals – if your goal is to get a certain number of sales or new leads, that can help determine what you need to spend on Adwords to achieve your desired results.
+- Your business goals – if your goal is to get a certain number of sales or new leads, that can help determine what you need to spend on Google Adwords to achieve your desired results.

 - Your ROI – any of your marketing efforts that generate great results are an investment for your business.
 If you’re seeing a great ROI, you may want increase your spend.

 - Testing – the best way to figure out what works is to try it.
 Invest in testing your paid search.